paypossible/woocommerce-gateway-paypossible/README.txt

 == Installation ==

-1. Upload the `paypossible` folder to the `/wp-content/plugins/` directory
+1. Upload the `woocommerce-gateway-paypossible` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to WooCommerce settings and configure the PayPossible options